Steve973/pychub/README.md

 `.cmd`/`.bat`/`.ps1` on Windows and shell/Python scripts on POSIX, or just write Python scripts and run them with `python`.

-Please be aware that `pychubby` behavior on Windows is untested.
+Please be aware that `pychub` behavior on Windows is untested.
 The recommended approach for Windows users, at this time, is to use WSL2, or another POSIX-like shell.
 If native Windows support is important to you, please file an issue, and reach out to collaborate, if possible.